How Does Social Media Affect Teenagers? A Parent’s Guide To Influencers

 Social media use may make teens feel even more self-conscious than they already do.

 A recent study published in JAMA shows social media use linked with higher risk of mental health problems among adolescents.
-Teens aged 12-15 with 3 or more hours a day of social media use had much greater risk of “internalizing problems,” a group of disorders including depression, anxiety, obsessive-compulsive disorders, anorexia, and bulimia.
+Teens aged 12-15 with 3 or more hours a day of social media use had much greater risk of “internalizing problems.”
+This is a group of disorders including depression, anxiety, obsessive-compulsive disorders, anorexia, and bulimia.

 Not all experts see a link between social media and poor mental health.
 I agree this needs more study.
 However, many parents, public health officials and therapists like me are noticing rising in teen anxiety.